Most Holy Body and Blood of Christ

 However, transubstantiation is an attempt to explain a mystery.
 It is not the mystery itself.
 Like the early Christians we believe that the Body and Blood of Christ are truly present in the Sacrament of the Eucharist because our Lord said so at the first Eucharist.
 What we do today at each Mass is what the first Christians did from the very beginning.
-As St. Paul said in today’s second reading,
+As St. Paul once said

 The cup of blessing that we bless,

 Is it not a participation in the blood of Christ?

 The bread that we break,

 Is it not a participation in the body of Christ?

 Reading 1.
 Exodus 24: 3-8